lix-project/lix/lix/libexpr/builtins/fetchGit.md

     name in the `ref` attribute.

-    However, if the revision you're looking for is in a future branch for the non-default branch you will need to specify the the `ref` attribute as well.
+    However, if the revision you're looking for is in a future branch for the non-default branch you will need to specify the `ref` attribute as well.

     ```nix